 Trademark infringement is improper or unauthorized use of a trademark in a way that is likely to cause confusion as to the source of that product.
 YouTube policies prohibit videos and channels that infringe trademarks.
 If you upload content on YouTube that uses another party's trademarks in a way that is likely to cause confusion, your videos can be blocked and your channel suspended.

 If you are a trademark owner and you believe your trademark is being infringed, please note that YouTube is not in a position to mediate trademark disputes between users and trademark owners.
 As a result, we strongly encourage trademark owners to resolve their disputes directly with the user who posted the content in question.
 Contacting the uploader may resolve things more quickly in a way that is more beneficial to you, the uploader, and the YouTube community.
-Some users list ways they can be contacted in their channel.
-Learn more about how to contact other users here.
+Some creators list ways they can be contacted in their channel.
+Learn more about how to get in touch with others here.

 If you are unable to reach a resolution with the account holder in question, please submit a trademark complaint through our Trademark complaint form.